slviajero/tinybasic/Basic2/README.md

 Currently I test mostly on Arduino AVR, Mac, 8266, and the new Aruino Minima boards.
 Other platforms can be buggy.

+To compile the POSIX version, goto the Posix folder:

+gcc basic.c runtime.c -lm

+To compile the Arduino version, open IoTBasic/IoTBasic.ino and compile in the Arduino IDE.

+Edit hardware.h and language.h to set devices and language features just like in Basic 1.x.